nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Expected Output**:
 ```
 ____________________________________________________________________________________________________
 Here is your food intake list:
-1. apple
+1. apple 3 calories
-2. banana
-There are 2 food items in your list.
 ____________________________________________________________________________________________________
 ```